 Similarly, there were issues with the software manager in Linux Mint, but now it has improved a lot after it is rewritten.
 The software manager loads much faster and according to the release note, the newly written software manager loads 3 times faster.
 It also looks cleaner.

 The backup tool has also been rewritten.
 Though all the functionalities are still the same except that now you only see the list of software installed from software manager instead of hundreds of packages.
 Users will experience a positive difference in the newly written backup tool.

 If you like to tweak your distro then the Linux Mint configuration tool will help you do so.
 The configuration settings have been revamped.

 Besides some impressive tweaks and improvements in the system, the team has also provided some very useful applications installed by default.
 And one of them is Timeshift.
 Do you remember, we talked about it in our article here?
 So there you have Timeshift in Sylvia.

 Timeshift, a snapshot taking tool for Linux

 A must-have tool Timeshift is now preinstalled on Linux Mint 18.3.
 Unlike the backup tool, Timeshift creates snapshots of the system at the desired time.
 It backups the entire operating system and saves the backup file on your hard drive which you can use to take your system back in time.
 You must create a system snapshot before you install any critical update or apply advance tweaks to the system.

 Another useful tool Crash Report has been built by the team.
 It generates the crash reports whenever a software crash occurs and it presents you with the information of your hardware and environment you’re running.

 I find it useful for new Linux users.
-If a software crash occurs, see the report and you don't know what those reports mean, simply ask the developer in the community.
-He/She will you tell you reasons of the crash and possible solutions.
+If a software crash occurs, see the report and you don’t know what those reports mean, simply ask the developer in the community.
+He/She will tell you reasons for the crash and possible solutions.